Monogenesis/Spiderman-Controller/README.md

 ## Motivation

-This was a assignment where we had to research one or more game mechanics from another game and recreate them ourselves.
+This was a assignment from a game development course where we had to research one or more game mechanics from another game and recreate them ourselves.

 ## Demo